ItzCoding/ESP32-S3-Ai-Assistant/README.md

 | **Upload Speed** | `921600` |
 | **USB CDC On Boot** | `Enabled` *(if using native USB)* |

-> ℹ️ **Not sure if your board has PSRAM?** Set it to `Disabled` — the sketch will compile and run either way.
+> **Not sure if your board has PSRAM?** Set it to `Disabled` — the sketch will compile and run either way.
 If you later set it to `OPI PSRAM` on a board that has it, the sketch will automatically start using the larger HTTP buffers.

 ---

 ## API Keys

-You need accounts and free-tier keys from four services.
-All are free to sign up:
+You need free-tier keys from four services:

 | Service | Used For | Get Key At |
 |---|---|---|